pjnalls/pjnalls/README.md

 </h2>

-My journey is one of connection – connecting people through technology, through language, and a shared vision of a more compassionate world.
-My passion, encapsulated in the #ONELOVE ethos, drives me to build technology that puts people first.

-As a React Native Engineer, I strive to create "human-centered UI," ensuring technology serves to empower, not overwhelm.
-My belief in "user-owned data" stems from a deep respect for individual autonomy and the ethical use of information.
-I believe in a future where technology fosters genuine connections and does not incite prejudice, discrimination, or conflict.

-Beyond coding, I'm dedicated to bridging cultural gaps.
-As a tutor on Preply, I share my love of language, guiding students toward fluency.
-My JLPT N2 certification and extensive Mandarin coursework reflect my commitment to multilingualism and cross-cultural understanding.
-Speaking English, Japanese, and Mandarin (at a B1 level) along with some understanding of Spanish allows me to connect with diverse communities and contribute to a more interconnected world.
+I'm an MSIT postgraduate (Master of Science in Information Technology) at UoPeople (the University of the People), deeply curious about the challenges of technological and psychological integration within society.
+<br/>As a software engineer and tutor, I primarily code in React Native, NativeWind, and TypeScript, building and teaching people and AI how to build cross-platform Expo apps for iOS, Android, and the Web.

+Beyond coding, I spend most of my free time on introspection and scientific observation of the internal and external worlds within the human experience.
+I usually strive to reconcile the fragmented collective and individual human psyche with the ever-accelerating integration of technological advancements.
+I share my discoveries on my blog, which is available at [pjnalls.github.io](https://pjnalls.github.io/).

-Ultimately, I'm driven by a desire to contribute to a world where technology and human connection coexist harmoniously, fostering understanding and unity across borders.
+Ultimately, I believe in a future where technology fosters genuine connections and does not incite prejudice, discrimination, or conflict, and am driven by a desire to contribute to a world where technology and human connection coexist harmoniously, fostering understanding and unity across borders.

-I'm currently seeking remote job and online academic opportunities.
-Please send a direct message on [LinkedIn](https://www.linkedin.com/in/pjnalls/) if you're a recruiter and would like to discuss further.

 <h2>